vaibs-cap/test/README.md

 Run the dummyJSON server(not included) on port 3000. use `npm start` to start the server.
-Login or move to '/product' route to view component
+Login or move to '/product' route to view component.

 ## Scripts